SerenityOS/serenity/CONTRIBUTING.md

   * Several categories may be combined with `+`, e.g. `LibJS+LibWeb+Browser: ...`
 * Write the commit message subject line in the imperative mood ("Foo: Change the way dates work", not "Foo: Changed the way dates work").
 * Write your commit messages in proper English, with care and punctuation.
-* Squash your commits when making revisions after a patch review.
+* Amend your existing commits when adding changes after a review, where relevant.
 * Add your personal copyright line to files when making substantive changes.
 (Optional but encouraged!)
 * Check the spelling of your code, comments and commit messages.
 * If you have images that go along with your code, run `optipng -strip all` on them to optimize and strip away useless metadata - this can reduce file size from multiple kilobytes to a couple hundred bytes.